free genealogy since 1996

 - Fort Wayne, Indiana on Wikipedia, The Free Encyclopedia has lots of interesting "stuff."

 - Historic Fort Wayne and Historic Old Fort information at City of Fort Wayne Parks & Recreation

 - Historic Baker Street Station

-- History of City of Fort Wayne at City of Fort Wayne
+- Fort Wayne Facts at City of Fort Wayne

 - Fort Wayne History Center